eugene-ruby/murmapp.hook/README.md

 The server will automatically:

-- pull the latest image from Harbor
-- recreate the container with updated env vars and config
+- run `go build`
+- embed privacy config into the binary
+- restart the systemd service via SSH

 ---